jaredraycoleman/Southaven/DM Notes/Global Timeline.md

 - The Elfwood is dying from the destruction of the Last Battle
 - Druids of [[Faeren]] gather to save what remains
 - **~3,280 BSC - The Ring of Verdant Stillness is forged**:
-  - Created by [[The Circle of Verdant Flame]]'s greatest druids as an emergency measure
+  - Created by [[Circle of Verdant Flame]]'s greatest druids as an emergency measure
   - Intended to stabilize the Elfwood's leylines temporarily (a few decades at most)
   - Bound to three major groves: [[Myrlen'Thal, The Grove of Morning]], [[Telor'Augus, The Grove of Fire]], and [[Shael'Nareth, The Grove of Twilight]]
   - **Gifted to Queen Aelra Sylanthiel** - a young elf who showed exceptional leadership during the crisis